olcortesb/is-agentcore-the-new-lambda/README.md

 **The Result:** AgentCore successfully stores calculation results in S3.
 The payload `{"prompt": {"a":1,"b":2}}` returns `{"result": 3, "s3_stored": true, "s3_key": "agentcore-results/2025/11/18/uuid.json", "request_id": "uuid"}` and creates a properly formatted JSON file in S3 with date partitioning.

-**Key Insight:** AgentCore can handle data persistence patterns just like Lambda, but with the added benefit of container-based deployment giving you more control over the runtime environment and dependencies.

 The third test passed!
 I can save JSON to S3 from AgentCore! ✅

 The invoke to Agentcore: